SolomonSklash/chomp-scan/README.md

 * interesting.txt - 42 words - A list I created of potentially interesting words appearing in domain names.

 ### Usage
+Chomp Scan always runs subdomain enumeration, thus a domain is required via the `-u` flag.
+The domain should not contain a scheme, e.g. http:// or https://.
+A wordlist is optional, and if one is not provided the built-in short list (20k words) is used.

+Other scan phases are optional.
+Content discovery can take an optional wordlist, otherwise it defaults to the built-in short (22k words) list.
 ```
 chomp-scan.sh -u example.com -a d short -cC large -p -o path/to/directory

 Usage of Chomp Scan:
         -u domain
                  (required) Domain name to scan.
-This should not include a scheme, e.g. example.com
+This should not include a scheme, e.g. https:// or http://.
         -d wordlist
                  (optional) The wordlist to use for subdomain enumeration.
 Three built-in lists, short, long, and huge can be used, as well as the path to a custom wordlist.
+The default is short.
         -c
                  (optional) Enable content discovery phase.
 The wordlist for this option defaults to short if not provided.
         -C wordlist
                  (optional) The wordlist to use for content discovery.
 Five built-in lists, small, medium, large, xl, and xxl can be used, as well as the path to a custom wordlist.
+The default is small.
         -s
                  (optional) Enable screenshots using Aquatone.
         -i